(CNN) — Palm tree-covered sandy atolls glistening green and white like jewels set in the azure seas may be the enduring image of the South Pacific.

 The cost to rent the entire island starts from $150,000 a night.

-Best islands for swimming with whales: Vava'u Islands, Tonga
+Swimming with whales: Vava'u Islands, Tonga

 The Kingdom of Tonga is one of few places in the world where people can swim with humpback whales.